Missouri Supreme Court blocks agreement that would have halted execution

 Editor

-The Missouri Supreme Court has blocked an agreement that would have spared the life of death row inmate Marcellus Williams and instead ordered a hearing to proceed on Williams' innocence claim, with just a little over a month to go before his scheduled execution.
+The Missouri Supreme Court has blocked an agreement that would have spared the life of death row inmate Marcellus Williams and instead ordered a hearing to proceed on his innocence claim, with just a little over a month to go before his scheduled execution for the 1998 murder of a St. Louis newspaper reporter.

-The ruling late Wednesday came hours after St. Louis County Circuit Judge Bruce Hinton approved a plan allowing Williams to enter a new no-contest plea to first-degree murder in the 1998 death of Lisha Gayle.
-Though Williams' lawyers said he still maintained he was innocent, the plea acknowledged evidence was sufficient for a conviction.
+The ruling late Wednesday came hours after St. Louis County Prosecuting Attorney’s office told The Independent it had agreed with court officials to a consent judgment that would vacate the 2001 death sentence of Williams if the 55-year-old immediately enters what’s known as an Alford plea.

+Under such a plea, an individual accepts the punishment of being found guilty of a crime while still maintaining their innocence.